tizenorg/toolchains.nodejs/doc/api/dgram.markdown

 Emitted when an error occurs.

-### dgram.send(buf, offset, length, port, address, [callback])
+### socket.send(buf, offset, length, port, address, [callback])

 * `buf` Buffer object.
 Message to be sent
 * `offset` Integer.
 Offset in the buffer where the message starts.
 * `length` Integer.
 Number of bytes in the message.
-* `port` Integer. destination port
+* `port` Integer.
+Destination port.
-* `address` String. destination IP
+* `address` String.
+Destination hostname or IP address.
 * `callback` Function.
-Callback when message is done being delivered.
+Called when the message has been sent.
 Optional.

-For UDP sockets, the destination port and IP address must be specified.
+For UDP sockets, the destination port and address must be specified.
 A string may be supplied for the `address` parameter, and it will be resolved with DNS.

+If the address is omitted or is an empty string, `'0.0.0.0'` or `'::0'` is used instead.
+Depending on the network configuration, those defaults may or may not work; it's best to be explicit about the destination address.

+If the socket has not been previously bound with a call to `bind`, it gets assigned a random port number and is bound to the "all interfaces" address (`'0.0.0.0'` for `udp4` sockets, `'::0'` for `udp6` sockets.)

-An optional callback may be specified to detect any DNS errors and when `buf` may be re-used.
-Note that DNS lookups will delay the time that a send takes place, at least until the next tick.
-The only way to know for sure that a send has taken place is to use the callback.
+An optional callback may be specified to detect DNS errors or for determining when it's safe to reuse the `buf` object.
+Note that DNS lookups delay the time to send for at least one tick.
+The only way to know for sure that the datagram has been sent is by using a callback.

-If the socket has not been previously bound with a call to `bind`, it's assigned a random port number and bound to the "all interfaces" address (0.0.0.0 for `udp4` sockets, ::0 for `udp6` sockets).

 Example of sending a UDP packet to a random port on `localhost`;